-LinkedIn’s methods for gathering data from its over 450 million* registered users are shrouded.
+LinkedIn’s methods for gathering data from its over 562 million registered users are shrouded (user numbers reported by LinkedIn as of August 2018*).
 Usually, they don’t ask permission, they just uncheck new Privacy Controls for you.
 It’s no wonder they’ve faced numerous lawsuits.

 LinkedIn seems to know everyone you’ve ever emailed: The People You May Know feature seems to make predictions based on information you’ve never knowingly transmitted.
 Before I explain how this works, here’s a quick fix: